BiasedRiot/Cosaint/README.md

 * inotify-tools

+## Known Issues
+SystemD service runs with root user so it doesn't have access to your gpg keys.
+One way around this is to setup another key for root user.
+The SystemD service may also fail since password isn't provided so the --passphrase flag needs to be added as an option to the Cosaint script at some point.

 ## Setting up

 This repo contains three shell scripts and a SystemD service file that runs the scripts automatically.
 The base cosaint.sh script can be used as a CLI and the two cosaint_monitoring and monitor_exif scripts are used by the SystemD service to automatically run the cosaint script.
 First thing you'll need to do is clone the Repo.